gauenk/svnlb/README.md

 Usage
 -----

-We expect the noisy input image to be shaped `(channels,nframes,height,width)` with pixel values in range `[0,...,255.]`.
+We expect the noisy input image to be shaped `(nframes,channels,height,width)` with pixel values in range `[0,...,255.]`.
 The color channels are ordered RGB.
 Common examples of noise levels are 10, 20 and 50.

 ```python